jc141x/jc141-bash/setup/readme.md

 #### [Fedora](fedora.md) - Base support
  - prefer Rawhide but 36 is ok

-- Your system requires vulkan support to play a majority of our releases.
-Native ones are mostly playable without vulkan support.
-- NTFS partitions are not supported.

 ### not supported distros (as well as any others based on them)
    - Debian Stable (outdated)
      - Ubuntu (malware, outdated)